neovarier/vehicle_detection/README.md

 ###Improvement Methods used
 With the above steps I was facing the following problems:

 * The bounding boxes in the output video where very jettery and wobbling accross frames.
 * There were a few false positives.

 To smooth out the bounding boxes, I used bounding boxes computed from the sliding window approach for the past 10 images and applied heat map approach for the current frame.
+I got this suggestion from this [blog post](http://jeremyshannon.com/2017/03/17/udacity-sdcnd-vehicle-detection.html)

+* No. of past frames = 15
+* Heat Map Threshold = 40
 This smoothened the bounding boxes accross frames.
-This also eliminated the false positives
+This also eliminated the false positives.

+### Discussion
+There is still scope for improvement.
+For the initial few frames of the car coming into the frame, the bounding box is not shown.
+This is because the heat map threshold is kept high.
+Sliding windows of different sizes would detect more car or portions of car.
+This could help to get bounding boxes for the initial few frames into the frame.
+The classifier detects few false positives in the shadow region.
+The final bounding boxes could be a more tight.

+There could be issues with the pipeline where the another car is travelling at a very high speed as compared the our car.
+In that case the windows detected might be less and temporal heat map might result in not detecting the car properly